jprasigade/taxonresolve/README.md

 ## Dependencies
 This code runs in Python3 and requires NumPy's library.

+Dataset was compressed using 7zip, download here https://www.7-zip.org/ or using to command line `sudo apt-get install p7zip*` to analyze the data using example_run.sh.

 ## Run examples

 ### 1. Running Blast taxon resolver code